-Congratulations to the Spring 2022 Student Teacher of the Year!
+Congratulations to the Fall 2022 Student Teacher of the Year!

-Chloe Basile was an undergraduate elementary education major who student taught at Benton Heights Elementary School in Union County.
-Through each of her letters of recommendation, Chloe is consistently described as a strong advocate for students' needs who seeks every opportunity to reflect and grow in her teaching practice to positively impact the lives of her students.
-A couple of examples of how Chloe went above and beyond during her student teaching semester include hosting one-on-one conversations with students before they entered class each day, joining the shared leadership team at Benton Heights to work with educators across the building to make decisions regarding the school and its stakeholders, and collaborating with the school Arts Department to create a student rainforest "informance" (informal performance).
-We are proud of Chloe and are delighted to have her representing the Cato College of Education.
+Josie Peplinski is a secondary social studies undergraduate candidate who student taught at Hopewell High School in Charlotte-Mecklenburg Schools.
+Through all of her letters of recommendation, it is clear Josie is a strong advocate for her students’ needs who seeks every opportunity to reflect and grow in her teaching practice to positively impact the lives of her students.
+A couple of examples of how Josie went above and beyond during her student teaching semester include developing structured class discussions to engage students, actively participating in her school's Professional Learning Community, working with faculty in the Department of Religious Studies to develop course curriculum, and serving as a Girl Scout troop leader.
+We are proud of Josie and are delighted to have her representing the Cato College of Education.